We Welcome Your Application to Join Us!

 Days 4-9: Backpack Olympic National Park

-On our five-day backcountry hike, we’ll explore hushed forests and gain elevation until we reach the stunning Skyline Ridge.
+On our five-day backcountry hike, we’ll explore hushed forests and gain elevation until we reach the stunning Blue Glacier.
 With views of the Olympics all around us, we’ll celebrate our accomplishment together.
 On the trail, we’ll learn backcountry skills and Leave No Trace principles.

 Days 10-14: Sea Kayak the San Juan Islands

 From the Cascades, we’ll travel to the San Juan Islands, taking in views of the rocky coast.
 For four days, we will learn the basics of sea kayaking.
 With professional guides, we’ll tour hidden coves and see the marine wildlife of the San Juans—whales, seals, and eagles.
-We will carry all our gear in kayaks to a scenic island where we’ll set up camp.
-On our second day, we’ll explore the area by kayak—also saving some time to explore the islands.
+We will carry all of our gear in our kayaks to scenic islands where we’ll camp each night.

 Days 19 & 20: Trip End